Astrophysics and Space Science

 In the UCD School of Physics Prof Duffy currently teaches a first year course on special relativity, a second year module on mathematical methods for physicists, a final year option on theoretical astrophysics and supervises undergraduate and taught-graduate projects.
 He has also held a number of administrative roles at UCD.

-MORGAN FRASER is a Royal Society - Science Foundation Ireland University Research Fellow at UCD.
+MORGAN FRASER is an Assistant Professor in UCD School of Physics, and also holds an independent Royal Society - Science Foundation Ireland University Research Fellowship.
 He obtained his undergraduate degree and PhD from Queen’s University Belfast, where he worked on the identification of supernova progenitors in nearby galaxies.
 Subsequently, he spent a number of years as a post-doctoral researcher at Queens, and at the Institute of Astronomy at the University of Cambridge, before moving to UCD in 2016.
 Morgan's research interests span massive stellar evolution and transient astronomy.
 He is particularly interested in understanding pre-supernova outbursts from massive stars, and he is involved in several ongoing projects to find and study these eruptions.
 Alongside this, he is also a part of the international effort to identify counterparts to gravitational waves (and is a member of the team that found the first counterpart in visible light).
 More information on his research can be found at www.sn.ie

 LORRAINE HANLON is Full Professor of Astronomy at UCD, where she did her undergraduate (BSc) and graduate (MSc and PhD) degrees in Experimental Physics.
 She was a research fellow at the European Space and Technology Research Centre (ESTEC) in the Netherlands (1991-1995) where she worked on the analysis of MeV gamma-ray burst emission with the COMPTEL instrument on-board the NASA Compton Gamma-Ray Observatory.
 She joined the academic staff of UCD in 1996, serving as Head of the School of Physics between 2008 and 2011.
 Lorraine’s main research interests are in gamma-ray bursts, multi-messenger astronomy, robotic telescopes, space instrumentation and Cubesats.
 She is Project Lead for EIRSAT-1, a Cubesat that will be Ireland’s first satellite, being developed under the European Space Agency’s educational ‘Fly Your Satellite!’ programme.